zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Well, we’re talking about a publicly traded company  here.
 Zoe says, “I’m not really familiar with how the stock market works.”
 T he “stock market” refers generally to the financial market in which people b uy and sell shares in companies.
 The “stock market” often refers to a par ticular exchange, such as the New York Stock Exchange.
 However, it can also be us ed to refer to the activity of all the different exchanges in the country or even around the world.

 People sometimes say, “I’m going to put money in the stock market” – I’m going to buy stocks.
 I’m going to buy partial shares in c ompanies.
 Zoe doesn’t understand how the stock market works.
-She says, “Y ou mean you’re going to buy shares in Boogle?”
+She says, “You mean you’re going to buy shares in Boogle?”
 A “share” is your small perc entage of ownership of a company.
 It’s an equal part; if you own more shares , you own more parts of the company.
 The share is, if you will, the unit of own ership.

 Midas says, “That’s right.
 An IPO is a way for a pr ivately owned company to become a publicly owned one.”
 If we say something i s “privately owned,” we mean that the average person on the street can’t bu y partial ownership in the company.
 The company is owned, say, by one family o r one group of investors.
 “Publicly owned companies” are companies that sell partial ownership, sell stock, in their companies, and these companies have differ ent regulations, different rules they have to follow, because they are publicl y owned.

-An initial public offering is a way for a privately  owned company to get more money – for selling more of its product or for doin g research or for expanding the business somehow.
+An initial public offering is a way for a privately  owned company to get more money – for selling more of its product or for doing research or for expanding the business somehow.
 Midas says, “The owners of the co mpany do it” – that is, have an IPO – “to raise capital.”
 “Capital” (capita l) refers to money that is used for some business purpose.
 “To raise (raise) capita l” means to get more money, to get money from people for some particular busine ss project.

 Midas says, “Sometimes the IPOs are for early inves tors to cash in,” or perhaps “to cash in on.”
 An “early investor” is someone who  gives money for partial ownership in the company when the company is still relatively new or young.
 A privately owned company can get money from people w ho help it grow, and then when there’s an IPO and the company’s stock is wort h a lot of money, these